rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/VMWare/README.md

 ```

-# Find you infromation on https://vcenter01.demo.local/mob
+# Find you information on https://vcenter01.demo.local/mob
 Login !!
 * let's find the vm, the content
 ```